davito19/Automation_google_calculator_app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project is a simple example of getting started with a mobile automation, use it to improve your google calculator automation or as a template for other automations you want to do.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://appium.io/docs/en/about-appium/intro/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>